Timmarus/Boundless/doc/sprint3/sprint3.md

 I WANT   : Leave a course's chatroom
 SO THAT  : If I drop a course, I am not stuck inside the related chatroom.
 TASKS:
-	- (KE) Drop a course the user's settings page
+	- (KE, J) Drop a course the user's settings page
-	- (KE) Update the user's chatroom when settings are modified
+	- (KE, J) Update the user's chatroom when settings are modified
-	-
+	- (KE) Fixed errors with course selection UI
 ```
 --------------------------------------------------------------------------
 --------------------------------------------------------------------------